fair-workflows/nanopub/blog_post.md

 with all the accompanying ambiguities and misunderstandings.

 There are millions of papers published every year, which is far too many for a human to read or reason about.
-Information that could be useful to others must necessarily be lost by the wayside.
 There also exist many scientific results that are, despite being potentially useful to other researchers, not yet sufficient to warrant an entire research article.
 How do we formally communicate such findings such that they may be cited and credit attributed accordingly?